Furnace Repair in Dallas & Plano, Texas

-Get Service from a Trusted Dallas Furnace Company: Contact Total Air & Heat
+Get 24/7 Repair From a Trusted Dallas Furnace Company: Contact Total Air & Heat

 You don’t have to deal with furnace problems alone!
-Contact Total Air & Heat now, and our Dallas heating contractors will be on their way to help!
+Contact Total Air & Heat today, and our Dallas heating contractors will be on their way to help.

-We value Plano and Dallas homeowners, like you, which is why we specialize in Carrier furnace repair.
-And, for the warmer months, we also offer AC repair!
+We value Plano and Dallas homeowners like you, which is why we specialize in Carrier furnace repair.
+For the warmer months, we also offer AC repair.

-Call Total Air & Heat’s top-rated heating contractors at 972-881-0020 when you need furnace repairs in the Greater Dallas area, including Plano!
+Call Total Air & Heat’s top-rated heating contractors when you need furnace repairs in the Greater Dallas area, including Plano.

 Frequently Asked Questions

-Some of the frequently asked questions we get regarding furnace repair and replacement in North Central Texas include:
+Some of the frequently asked questions we get about furnace repair and replacement in North Central Texas include:

 How can I tell if I need emergency heating repair?

 There are several signs you have an HVAC (heating, ventilation, air conditioning) problem, but what constitutes an emergency?
-Here are 5 signs you need emergency furnace repair immediately:
+Here are five signs you need emergency furnace repair immediately:

-- Alarming noises –You should never hear more than the sound of air movement through your house.
+- Alarming noises: You should never hear more than the sound of air movement through your house.
 An occasional noise indicates a furnace problem.
 You should schedule a furnace inspection to avoid emergency repair.
-But any loud, repeated noises mean something is wrong and needs immediate attention:
+Any loud, repeated noises mean something is wrong and needs immediate attention:

 - Flu-like symptoms